au-ts/libvmm/examples/virtio_pci/README.md

 physical addresses from QEMU and update your configuration.

 1. Access the QEMU Monitor
-While your QEMU instance is running, press Ctrl + A, release both keys, and then press c.
+While your QEMU instance is running, press Ctrl + a, release both keys, and then press c.
 You will be dropped into the QEMU monitor prompt: